Australia–England sports rivalries

 The England–Australia sporting rivalry is one which spreads across multiple sports and can be traced back as far as 1868.

 History

 It is believed that the initial trigger of the Australia-England sporting rivalry began with an insulting article written in a local British newspaper in the 19th century.
 "Nothing of interest comes from Australia except gold and black cricketers", proclaimed the British Daily Telegraph in 1868 with a mixture of colonial arrogance and paternal intrigue.
+England and Australia are considered two of the top sporting nations in the world, and frequently compete for the position of second greatest sporting nation in the world after the United States.

 Commonwealth Games

 Australia and England have topped the medal tally in every edition of the Commonwealth Games, with the exception of the 1978 Commonwealth Games where home nation Canada came out victorious.
 As of 2017, Australia has won the most Commonwealth Games gold medals with 852 and England sits second on the table with 669 gold medals.